JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

 100
 ```

-And the same rules for named an positional arguments applies on constructor functions.
+The same rules of named and positional arguments apply to constructor functions.

-But, we can also make the code shorter:
+We can also make the code shorter:

 ```dart
 class UserWallet {